 Regrettably, divisions within the Christian Church do not allow us to invite Christians of other denominations to share Eucharist with us.
 Catholics believe that the Celebration of the Eucharist expresses a oneness of faith, life, and worship, which is simply not present between our Churches.
 All are invited to pray for that day that, according to Christ’s command, “they may all be one.”
 (Jn 17:21).

-First Communion is offered to children in the second grade (or older) attending the Parish School of Religion program.
+First Communion is offered to children in the second grade (or older).

 Parish Clergy and Extraordinary Ministers of Holy Communion regularly take the Eucharist to the sick, nursing home residents, and shut-ins.
 Extraordinary ministers of Holy Communion also assist the priest and deacon at Mass, offering Holy Communion to the faithful.
 To inquire about this ministry or to make arrangements to receive Eucharist in the hospital or at home, please call the office.